Edited by: Keri Stooksbury

 Just to be safe, you should travel with a copy of your baby’s birth certificate.

 Decide If the Bulkhead Is Worth It

-Keeping you and your family comfortable will be the first step in having a smooth flight.
+Keeping you and your family comfortable will be the first step to having a smooth flight.
 If your baby can still fit in a bassinet, paying for a bulkhead seat may be worth it for you on a long flight.

 However, with immovable armrests and limited storage, the cons may outweigh the pros.
 Especially if you need to pay extra money for the seats.

-Plan What You Are Going to Check
+Plan What You Are Going To Check

 Regardless of whether you are flying domestically or internationally, you will probably have a stroller and maybe a car seat with you.
 Do you want to check these at the ticket counter or the gate?